masooddalman/OTPMan/README.md

 **OTPMan composable** itself has some configurations like below:

 - `space` : space between each input fields (default = 8dp)
 - `showRippleEffect` : show ripple effect on user touch (default = false)
+- `inputAnimationSpec`: insert and delete character animation (default : null)
 - `onValueChange‍` : it triggers on every changes in fields (either adding or removing a character)
 - `onAnimationDone`: it triggers after success or failed animation was done
 - `onComplete` : it triggers when the code completely filled, either by the user or auto-reading from the SMS

+**Input Animation:**
+There is a class named `InputAnimations` which contains a few example of animation for `OTPMan` `inputAnimationSpec` field. you can use it directly like below:

+    InputAnimations.slideInBottomSlideOutTop
+    InputAnimations.slideInBottomSlideOutBottom
+    InputAnimations.fadeInFadeOut
+    InputAnimations.fadeInSlideOutTop
+    InputAnimations.fadeInSlideOutBottom
+    InputAnimations.slideInBottomFadeOut
+    InputAnimations.slideInTopFadeOut

+or you can make your own animation and pass it to the composable
 ## Count-Down
 Every screen with verification code input needs a count-down timer. you can use **OTPManCountDown composable** in the app's UI like below: